-1 The upc\blocksizeof operator shall apply only to shared-qualified expressions or shared-qualified types.
+1 The upc\blocksizeof operator shall apply only to a shared type or an expression with shared type.
 All constraints on the sizeof operator [ISO/IEC00 Sec.
 6.5.3.4] also apply to this operator.

-- 2 The upc\blocksizeof operator returns the block size of the operand, which may be a shared object or a shared-qualified type.
+- 2 The upc\blocksizeof operator returns the block size of the ultimate element type of the operand.
 The block size is the value specified in the layout qualifier of the type declaration.
 If there is no layout qualifier, the block size is 1.
-The result of upc\blocksizeof is an integer constant. - 3 If the operand of upc\blocksizeof has indefinite block size, the value of upc\blocksizeof is 0. - 4 The type of the result is size\t. - 5 If the the operand is an expression, that expression is not evaluated.
+The result of upc\blocksizeof is an integer constant. - 3 If the operand of upc\blocksizeof has indefinite block size, the value of upc\blocksizeof is 0. - 4 The type of the result is size\t. - 5 If the operand is an expression, that expression is not evaluated.